fre3dm4n/fuzztruction-net/README.md

 ### **Troubleshooting**
 If the fuzzer terminates with an error, there are multiple ways to assist your debugging efforts.

-- Passing `--log-output` to `fuzztruction` causes stdout/stderr of the generator and the consumer if they are not used for passing or reading data from each other to be written into files in the working directory.
+- Passing `--log-output` to `fuzztruction` causes stdout/stderr of the weird peer and the target peer if they are not used for passing or reading data from each other to be written into files in the working directory.
-- Setting AFL_DEBUG in the `env` section of the `sink` in the `YAML` config can give you a more detailed output regarding the consumer.
+- Setting AFL_DEBUG in the `env` section of the `sink` in the `YAML` config can give you a more detailed output regarding the target peer.
-- Executing the generator and consumer using the same flags as in the config file might reveal any typo in the command line used to execute the application.
+- Executing the weird peer and target peer using the same flags as in the config file might reveal any typo in the command line used to execute the application.
 In the case of using `LD_PRELOAD`, double check the provided paths.

 ### **Running the Fuzzer**
 To start the fuzzing process, executing the following command is sufficient: